rucliujn/JDsearch/README.md

 there will exist two files in our decompressed folder `JDsearch`: `release_data.txt` and `product_data.txt`.

-#### `release_data.txt`
+#### (1) release_data.txt

-The first one is `release_data.txt` which contains the history behavior information, test query, test query candidates and test labels in it.
+This file contains the history behavior information, test query, test query candidates and test labels in it.
 The format of each line of data in this file is：

 `query \t candidate_wid_list \t candidate_label_list \t history_qry_list \t history_wid_list \t history_type_list \t history_time_list \n`